Robert George Irwin: Personal background

 The son of evangelist parents, Irwin was reportedly born in a tent on an old-fashioned camp meeting ground in Portland, Oregon.
 However, he was actually born in the Arroyo Seco Park near Pasadena, California on August 5, 1907.
 He was named for the nearby river (as was the park) and one of his father's favorite theologians, François Fénelon.
 Hence, he entered life as Fenelon Arroyo Seco Irwin.
 He later changed his name, much to the horror of his devout mother, to honor his philosophical idol the agnostic Robert G. Ingersoll.
-His father was Rev. Benjamin Hardin Irwin, a nationally known figure in the Holiness movement who had founded a racially-integrated radical Holiness denomination in 1898 at a national convention in legally-segregated Anderson, South Carolina.
+His father was Reverend Benjamin Hardin Irwin, a nationally known figure in the Holiness movement who had founded a racially-integrated radical Holiness denomination in 1898 at a national convention in legally-segregated Anderson, South Carolina.
 He denounced as sinful everything from Coca-Cola to wearing ties.
 (The body that Irwin founded is now known as the International Pentecostal Holiness Church.)
 In 1900, a sexual scandal ended his career with the Fire-Baptized Holiness Church and the senior Irwin went solo.
 In Canada, sometime during 1902, he married Robert's mother, Mary Lee Jordan of Texas, without divorcing his first wife.
 His father deserted the family before Robert was three years old, which left them impoverished.
 When a family court judge noted that Robert could learn a trade at a state reformatory, he volunteered and spent 15 months there, where he first learned to sculpt.
 He soon idolized Lorado Taft, one of the leading American sculptors of the late 19th and early 20th centuries, and later moved in with Taft's family.
 Then, working for a waxworks studio in Los Angeles, he carved commercial busts of President Franklin D. Roosevelt and other public figures.